OnstakInc/cisco-tetration-hol/labguide/module06/README.md

 <div class="step" id="step-018"><a href="#step-018" style="font-weight:bold">Step 018</a></div>

-After a few minutes, the warning icon that indicates scopes have not been committed will disappear.
+It will take a few minutes for the connection to become active.
+Refresh the screen until the status indicates Success.

-> You may have to refresh your screen a few times.
+> If the Connection Status does not change to Success,  check the messages in the Configuration Details.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module06/images/module06_018.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module06/images/module06_018.png" style="width:100%;height:100%;"></a>